Eviction Process in Nevada (Ultimate Landlord Guide)

 person holding a past due notice

 The affidavit filed by the tenant gives them an opportunity to explain to the court why they feel they should not be evicted.
-If the cause for eviction is due to non payment of rent, then the tenant has 7 days from their receipt of the notice to file their affidavit.
+If the cause for eviction is due to non payment of rent, then the tenant has seven days from their receipt of the notice to file their affidavit.

-If the tenant fails to appear at the eviction hearing, or fails to file their affidavit within the allotted time period, then the judge will rule in favor of the landlord by default.
+If the tenant fails to appear at the eviction lawsuit hearing, or fails to file their affidavit within the allotted time period, then the judge will rule in favor of the landlord by default.
 This means that the tenant must move out.

 Issuing the Order For Removal